-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.

-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year.

-- This temporary supply will be for a maximum of a 30-day supply.
-If your prescription is written for fewer than 30 days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of a 30-day supply.
+If your prescription is written for fewer days we will allow multiple fills to provide up to a maximum of 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular prescription drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply. - If you experience a change in your level of care, such as a move from a home to a long-term care setting, and need a drug that is not on our formulary (or if your ability to get your drugs is limited), we may cover a one-time temporary supply from a network pharmacy for up to 31 days, unless you have a prescription for fewer days.
-You should use the plan's exception process if you wish to have continued coverage of the drug after the temporary supply is finished.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply.

+If you experience a change in your setting of care (such as being discharged or admitted to a long-term care facility), your physician or pharmacy can request a one-time prescription override.
+This one-time override will provide you with temporary coverage (up to a 31-day supply) for the applicable drug(s).

-For questions about a temporary supply, call Customer Care.
+For questions about a temporary supply, call Member Services.